digitalshadows/shadowline-api/README.md

 A Python CLI library for interfacing with the Digital Shadows Portal API.

+**Shadowline requires a Digital Shadows Portal API key in order to function**

 Shadowline can be invoked with `shadowline`.
 It is written in Python 3.

 ## Installation